widyono/motionphoto-splitter/README.md

-remove_motionphoto simply chops off the motionphoto part from the original image file, and then resizes the resulting image such that the smaller dimension becomes 1024px, and the larger dimension is resized appropriatey to maintain the original aspect ratio.
+remove_motionphoto simply chops off the motionphoto part from the original image file, and then resizes the resulting image such that the smaller dimension becomes 1024px, and the larger dimension is resized appropriately to maintain the original aspect ratio.